-- 5 those of the Judges of the Regional Trial Courts.
-Such appointments need no - 6 confirmation.
+5 Regional Trial Courts.
+Such appointments need no confirmation.

-- 7 SECTION 8.
-Parity in Rank, Salaries, Benefits, other Emoluments and Retirement Gratuity. - Judges of the Regional Court of Labor Relations shall have the 8 9 same rank, receive an annual salary equivalent to and be entitled to the same allowances, 10 retirement gratuity and other benefits and privileges as those of the Judges of the 11 Regional Trial Courts pursuant to R.A.
+SECTION 8.
+Parity in Rank, Salaries, Benefits, other Emoluments and Retirement Gratuity. - Judges of the Regional Court of Labor Relations shall have the same rank, receive an annual salary equivalent to and be entitled to the same allowances, retirement gratuity and other benefits and privileges as those of the Judges of the Regional Trial Courts pursuant to R.A.
 9347 in relation to R.A.
 910, as amended by R.A.
 9227 and by other applicable laws.
-They shall hold office during good behavior until 12 they reach the age of seventy (70) years, unless sooner removed for cause as provided for 13 by law or become incapacitated to discharge the duties of their office.
-14 - SECTION 9.
-Jurisdiction of the Regional Court of Labor Relations.
-The Regional Court of Labor Relations shall have original and exclusive jurisdiction over all cases enumerated under Article 217 of the Labor Code, as amended, including complaints of Overseas Filipino Workers pursuant to Republic Act 8042, otherwise known as the Migrant Workers and Overseas Filipinos Act of 1995.
-Other provisions of the Labor Code not inconsistent with this Act shall continue to be applied. - SECTION 10.
-Nature of Proceedings Before the Regional Court of Labor Relations.
-Being a court with specialized jurisdiction, proceedings before the Regional Court of Labor Relations shall be summary and non-litigious in nature; Provided, however, that subject to the requirements of due process, the technicalities of law and procedure obtaining in the regular courts of law shall not strictly apply thereto. - SECTION 11.
-Disposition of pending cases before the Labor Arbiters. -All pending cases before the incumbent Labor Arbiters shall be disposed of by them as
+They shall hold office during good behavior until they reach the age of seventy (70) years, unless sooner removed for cause as provided for by law or become incapacitated to discharge the duties of their office.

+SECTION 9.
+Jurisdiction of the Regional Court of Labor Relations. - The Regional Court of Labor Relations shall have original and exclusive jurisdiction over all cases enumerated under Article 217 of the Labor Code, as amended, including complaints of Overseas Filipino Workers pursuant to Republic Act 8042, otherwise known as the Migrant Workers and Overseas Filipinos Act of 1995.
+Other provisions of the Labor Code not inconsistent with this Act shall continue to be applied.

+SECTION 10.
+Nature of Proceedings Before the Regional Court of Labor Relations. - Being a court with specialized jurisdiction, proceedings before the Regional Court of Labor Relations shall be summary and non-litigious in nature; Provided, however, that subject to the requirements of due process, the technicalities of law and procedure obtaining in the regular courts of law shall not strictly apply thereto.

+SECTION 11.
+Disposition of pending cases before the Labor Arbiters. -All pending cases before the incumbent Labor Arbiters shall be disposed of by them as Judges of the Regional Court of Labor Relations, applying in the interim the provisions of the NLRC Rules of